Almadraba bluefin tuna Festival throughout Cadiz

 The Bluefin tuna Festival in Cadiz province

 The Tuna Route (Ruta del Atún) is a festival that takes place annually in each village.
 It is an enormous event and attracts people from all around Spain.
 There are music concerts, dance and theatrical performances, history tours and art displays.
 However the star, of course, is the tuna!
-Nevertheless, this year, 2020, the festivals were cancelled due to the coronavirus outbreak.

 One of the highlights that brings so many people to these villages in Cadiz is the culinary masterpieces.
 There is a competition between the local bars and restaurants for the best tuna dishes.
 There are two prizes – one for the best innovative dish and one for the best traditional dish.
 Each of the villages has their own competition and usually about 30-40 bars are competing.